Rapid Reporting Rain Gauges

-Please note: that most of these gauges are not winterized, meaning that if snow melts in the gage, it will report as if it were raining and/or they can send erroneous data in colder temps.
-The primary use for many of these gages is during thunderstorm season.
+Please note: most gauges are not winterized - if snow melts in the gauge, it will report as if it were raining and/or they can send erroneous data in colder temperatures.
+The primary use for many of these gauges is during thunderstorm season.

-Also, the amount reported on the map for the duration selected (for instance, 1-hour accumulation) is for the hour previous to when that gage last reported.
-To find the precise timing of the rainfall and when the gage reported, you can click on a gage on the map and scroll down below the map for the table of data.
+Also, the amount reported on the map for the duration selected is for the hour previous to when that gauge last reported.
+To find the precise timing, click on a gauge on the map and scroll down below the map for the table of data.